raygun101/MarkupKit/README.md

 For additional information and examples, see the [wiki](https://github.com/gk-brown/MarkupKit/wiki).

 _Feedback is welcome and encouraged.
-If you have any questions or comments about MarkupKit, please feel free to [contact me](mailto:gk_brown@icloud.com?subject=MarkupKit)._
+Please feel free to [contact me](mailto:gk_brown@icloud.com?subject=MarkupKit) with any questions, comments, or suggestions.
+Also, if you like using MarkupKit, please consider [starring](https://github.com/gk-brown/MarkupKit/stargazers) it!_

 # Contents
 * [Document Structure](#document-structure)